typekit/webfontloader/README.md

 ### Iframes

-Usually, it's easiest to include a copy of WebFont Loader in every window where fonts are needed, so that each window manages its own fonts.
-However, if you need to have a single window manage fonts for multiple same-origin child windows or iframes that are built up using JavaScript, WebFont Loader supports that as well.
+Usually, it's easiest to include a copy of Web Font Loader in every window where fonts are needed, so that each window manages its own fonts.
+However, if you need to have a single window manage fonts for multiple same-origin child windows or iframes that are built up using JavaScript, Web Font Loader supports that as well.
 Just use the optional `context` configuration option and give it a reference to the target window for loading:

     WebFontConfig = {
       google: {